A look at Neymar's insane Al Hilal contract, including his salary and other privileges

 After spending almost a decade in Europe, Brazilian forward Neymar Jr bid farewell to European club football as he completed a move to Saudi Arabian club Al Hilal.
 The transfer comes with a lot of added privileges besides the mind-boggling numbers on the pay slip.

 Neymar Jr and big bucks have always been synonymous.
-The 31-year-old Brazilian is the holder of the record for the highest transfer fee paid for a football player when Paris Saint-Germain spent USD 263 million (INR 2,184 crore approx.) to rope him in from FC Barcelona.
-If market reports are to be believed, Al Hilal has paid PSG a transfer fee of around USD 102 million (INR 847 crore approx.) for Neymar Jr.
+The 31-year-old Brazilian is the holder of the record for the highest transfer fee paid for a football player when Paris Saint-Germain spent USD 263 million (RM1.2 billion approx.) to rope him in from FC Barcelona.
+If market reports are to be believed, Al Hilal has paid PSG a transfer fee of around USD 102 million (RM470 million approx.) for Neymar Jr.

 But what is in the deal for the player himself?
 Does Neymar’s salary at his new club trump what he was getting at PSG?
 Well, to answer that question we take a closer look at Neymar’s contract, including his salary and other fancy perks.